MrAwesome1996/project-portfolio/_projects/woodshop.md

 ---

 ## Overview
 In the summer of 2016 I took it upon myself to assemble a suitable space for woodworking in my parents' basement.
 Plenty of storage was already prepared and simply needed to be organized, but we were missing an essential component - a workbench.
 This being my first foray into design and construction, I took inspiration from the YouTube creator "The King of Random," who had recently posted a video of his own workbench build.
 What made his table special was a recessed cutout in the table that allowed the user to insert tools for use as a routing table or a low-precision table saw.
-This feature is demonstrated in the video below.
+This feature is demonstrated in the video below where I swap out a jigsaw table insert for a router.

 <video width="426" height="240" controls muted>
   <source src="/assets/video/tableDemo.mp4" type="video/mp4">